Desmond Paul Henry: Inspiration: the bombsight computer

-The main component of each Henry drawing machine was the bombsight computer.
+The main component of Henry's three drawing machines of the 1960s was the bombsight computer.
 These mechanical analogue computers represented some of the most important technological advancements of World War II.
 However, by the 1960s they already represented "old" technology when compared to the more modern digital computers then available (O'Hanrahan 2005).

 The mechanical analogue bombsight computer was employed in World War II bomber aircraft to determine the exact moment bombs were to be released to hit their target.
 The bombardier entered information on air and wind speed, wind direction, altitude, angle of drift and bomb weight into the computer which then calculated the bomb release point, using a complex arrangement of gyros, motors, gears linked to a separate telescope (Jacobs 1996).

 It was in 1952 that Henry purchased his very first Sperry bombsight computer, in mint condition, from an army surplus warehouse in Shude Hill, Manchester.
 This purchase was inspired by Henry's lifelong passion for all things mechanical, which had been further fuelled by seven years serving as a technical clerk with the Royal Electrical and Mechanical Engineers during World War II (O'Hanrahan 2005).
-Henry so marvelled at the mechanical inner workings of this bombsight computer in motion, that nine years later he decided to capture its "peerless parabolas" (as Henry termed its inner workings), on paper.
+Henry so marvelled at the mechanical inner workings of this bombsight computer in motion, that nine years later in 1961 he decided to capture its "peerless parabolas" (as Henry termed its inner workings), on paper.
 He then modified the bombsight to create the first drawing machine of 1961.
 This first machine was "cannibalised" (Henry) to create a second one in the autumn of 1962.
 A third machine was constructed in 1967 (O'Hanrahan 2005).
 These machines created complex, abstract, asymmetrical, curvilinear images, which were either left untouched as completed drawings or embellished by the artist's hand in response to the suggestive machine-generated effects.
-None of Henry's machines now remains in operational order (O'Hanrahan 2005).
+None of Henry's drawing machines are currently in operational order and what remains of Drawing Machine 2 is held by the Science Museum London.
+Between 2012-19, artist-engineer Dr. Jack Tait developed an analogue drawing machine which he called "Homage to Henry" using the principles of reverse engineering and capable of producing effects similar to those of Henry's drawing machines.